lennonokun/hustle/README.md

 ## Overview
-Hustle is a terminal-based wordle clone and wordle solver written in rust, and geared towards speedrunning.
+Hustle is a terminal-based wordle clone and wordle solver written in rust, geared towards speedrunning.
 The solver is inspired by Alex Selby's article [The best strategies for Wordle](http://sonorouschocolate.com/notes/index.php/The_best_strategies_for_Wordle) and [code](https://github.com/alex1770/wordle), and the game is